 Kentucky bluegrass is the second most widely grown cool-season species in North Carolina because it has a dark green color, a medium to fine texture, and, due to its aggressive rhizome system, can recover from stresses.
 It prefers fertile, well-limed soils and full sun to moderate shade.
 Kentucky bluegrass is often mixed with other cool-season grasses like tall fescue to enhance the ability of the turfgrass stand to recover from stresses.
 Kentucky bluegrass is often confused with tall fescue and/or perennial ryegrass.
 However, Kentucky bluegrass has a boat-shaped leaf tip and distinctive light-colored lines on both sides of the midrib.

-Raise mower height to 3 ½ inches.
-Mow before the grass gets above 5 inches tall.
+Mow to 2 ½ to 3 inches in height.
 Remember grasscycling and leave clippings on the lawn.

-Western Region Only!
-(See September-November for Piedmont and Coastal Plain regions.)
-Overseed thin, bare areas as grass begins to respond to cooler temperatures; about August 15 to September 1.
+Piedmont and Coastal Plain Regions Only!
+(See June-August for western region.)
+Overseed thin, bare areas as grass begins to respond to cooler temperatures in September and early October.
 Use a blend of tall fescue cultivars at 6 pounds per thousand square feet.
-Apply a starter-type fertilizer at the time of seeding.
+Apply a starter-type (high phosphorus) fertilizer at time of seeding.
 Keep the seedbed moist with light, frequent sprinklings several times a day to ensure good germination.

 It is not necessary to remove thatch.